ssnam92/KSPies/docs/_sources/install.rst.txt

 Check download
 ##############

-We are working on creating a test example to ensure your
+A test example is provided as the example folder which can be used to verify that KS-pies is working correctly: :ref:`Full-example` .

 Finished